KY-053 Analog Digital Converter

 #include <math.h>

-// ADS1115 module is initialized - all subsequent operations with the ADC
+// ADS1115 module is initialized - all further operations with

-// can be executed with the help of the "ads" object.
+// ADC can be carried out using the “ads” object.

 Adafruit_ADS1115 ads;

-// This module has signal amplifiers at its analog inputs, whose
+// This module has signal amplifiers on its analog inputs,

-// Gain can be configured via software in the areas below
+// whose amplification can be configured in the ranges below via software.

-// This is required when a certain voltage range
+// This is necessary if a certain voltage range is expected as a measurement result

-// is expected as the measurement result and thus a higher resolution of the signal
+// expected as a measurement result and thus obtain a higher resolution of the signal.

 // ADS1115